 It’s important for event organisers to be familiar with the relevant rules before applying for a permit, as they provide useful information for completing the relevant documents to support the application.

 - For a pedestrian event: rules for pedestrians (rules 228-239), especially rule 238 (pedestrians on a road or road shoulder)

 - For a cycling event: riding alongside another rule (151) and additional rules for bicycle riders (Part 15)

-- Risk Management Plan: The process is to ensure the event can operate safely through identifying risks, assessing the risks and developing strategies or mitigations to reduce the likelihood of incidents.
+- Risk management plan: The process is to make sure the event can operate safely by identifying risks, assessing the risks and developing strategies or mitigations to reduce the likelihood of incidents.
 The plan must include the original risk, the proposed strategy or mitigations and residual risk.

-- Operational Plan: To lay out in detail who, what, when and how the event will be conducted, be inclusive of expected behaviour by participants, and strategies to deal with expected and unexpected happenings.
+- Operational plan: This should lay out in detail who, what, when and how the event will be conducted, be inclusive of expected behaviour by participants, and have strategies to deal with expected and unexpected happenings.

-- Traffic Management Plan: Developed to reduce risks and conflicts between road users, in accordance with Australian Standards AS1742.Part 3 Traffic Control at Road Works, and the Department’s Traffic Control at Work Sites guidelines in respect to training and qualifications for personnel preparing the TMP and implementing traffic controls.
+- Traffic management plan (TMP): This must be developed to reduce risks and conflicts between road users, in accordance with Australian Standards AS1742.Part 3 Traffic Control at Road Works, and the Department’s Traffic Control at Work Sites guidelines in respect to training and qualifications for people preparing the TMP and implementing traffic controls.

-- Route map and State Road statement: Detailed map of the proposed route and a statement of why the State Road Network is being used, rather than off-road facilities and the local road network.
+Route map and State road statement: Detailed map of the proposed route and a statement of why the State road network is being used, instead of off-road facilities and the local road network.